 Animal cell diagram.
 From the textbook Human Biology

 Living organisms can be divided into Prokaryotes and Eukaryotes.

-Once you know what the difference is between Prokaryotes and Eukaryotes, you can click here to see good diagrams showing Prokaryotic & Eukaryotic Cell differences
+You can click here to see good diagrams showing Prokaryotic & Eukaryotic Cell differences.

 Go to Wikipedia here to read comprehensively about the common components of Cells, and about the Origin of the first cells on Earth.
 Plant cells differ to Animal cells by plant cells having a rigid Cell Wall and both plant and animal cells having a few different cell components (called Organelles), suitable for their unique physical functions.
 For example, Plants have Chloroplasts, which aid them in the process of Photosynthesis.
 The components of the Cells themselves are made up of atoms arranged into molecules and compounds.

 - Many cells have specialized parts that perform operations no other cell type performs.

 - Groups of one particular type of cell or of a few types make up a tissue.

 - Groups of different tissues make up an organ, that performs a particular function.

 - Groups of organs make up a functional body system.

 - Cells are given names, sometimes according to the tissues that they make up, for example, as shown in the image below.
 For example, nerve cells make up nerve tissue and muscles make up muscle tissue.
 Gland cells are epithelial cells and are part of the endocrine system.